 Instead of pursuing a mythical role then, let’s go after the much more plausible alternative of creating a well oiled machine where all the people are incentivised to work together in harmony with the clear goal of maximising the value to the end user.

 Thanks for getting to the end of this article.
 I sincerely hope you’ve enjoyed it.
-Follow me on Twitter if you want to stay up-to-date with all my articles and the software I work on.
+Follow me on Twitter if you want to stay up-to-date with all my articles and the software I work on or subscribe below.